kantale/scripts/tickets/1463_Acquire_data_for_BMI_meta-analysis.md

     * if PHAT > 0.25 the cousins or other form of relatedness
     * if PHAT < 0.25 unrelated
 * Look for inverse BMI and inverse WHR.
 Inverse BMI is height^2 / mass.
 Check: http://www.ncbi.nlm.nih.gov/pubmed/21846303

+### Analysis plan updated with Javier's notes, new version sent to Jana